Twisted Metal: Twisted Metal: Head-On: Extra Twisted Edition (2008)

-Platform: PlayStation 2

 In February 2008, Eat Sleep Play, a new development studio formed by David Jaffe and Scott Campbell, released Twisted Metal: Head-On for the PlayStation 2.
 While primarily a direct port of the PSP game "Twisted Metal: Head-On", it does feature a number of extra features, most notably four complete and playable levels from the unreleased/incomplete Twisted Metal: Black sequel, called Twisted Metal: Harbor City.
 Other bonus content includes: a code to download the soundtrack (a timed offer which has since expired); a half-hour documentary on the series with some of the original developers called "Dark Past"; a rough playable portion of an unfinished and unreleased third person action game starring Sweet Tooth (controllable for the first time ever on-foot and outside of a vehicle); and the never before seen original live-action ending videos of all the characters from the first Twisted Metal, directed by Jaffe.

 Twisted Metal (2012)

-Platform: PlayStation 3

 Twisted Metal (2012) is the most recent game in the Twisted Metal series.
 It features multiple drivers and tracks.
 It also features multiplayer gameplay and other game modes.
 The game consists of three story arcs that focus on Sweet Tooth, Mr. Grimm and Dollface.

+The game was originally set to release in October 2011, but was delayed to early 2012, the reason being for the developers to polish and have more time to work on the game, according to Jaffe.